Central Bank Interest Rate Reference

 • Read this table alongside the inflation reference: a high policy rate usually signals a bank fighting high inflation, while a low rate signals weak price pressure.

-• The instrument name matters when comparing precisely — a target range like the fed funds rate has an upper and lower bound, so the figure shown is the upper bound for consistency.
+• The instrument name matters when comparing precisely — a target range like the fed funds rate has an upper and lower bound; the table shows the upper bound for consistency.